andyshinn/wbld/README.md

 ### `./build custom [version]`

 The `custom` command builds a PlatformIO configuration snippet.
 This can help build firmware with specific supported usermods, custom pins, or other settings defined in macros.
-For example, the following will build a firmware for the QuinLED-Dig-Uno with temperature sensor usermod based the `master` branch:
+For example, the following will build a firmware for the QuinLED-Dig-Uno with temperature sensor usermod based the `main` branch:

 ```
 ./build custom